 When should I apply to Cornell in Rome?

-In general, Cornell in Rome accepts applications for the fall semester from October through March of the previous academic year, and for the spring semester from December of the previous academic year until October of the current academic year.
-Applications are received through the Office of Global Learning application system — please visit Experience Cornell for exact application dates and to begin an application.
+Application deadlines vary by program.
+In general, Cornell in Rome accepts applications for the fall and spring semesters from October through March of the previous academic year.
+Please visit Experience Cornell for exact application dates and to begin an application.

 When will I know my application decision?

-Applications are processed on a rolling basis, so, in general, after an application is completed, you will learn of an admission decision within two or three weeks.
+For visiting students, applications are processed on a rolling basis, so, in general, after an application is completed, you will learn of an admission decision within two or three weeks.
 However, there are occasional exceptions.
-If you have questions about the status of your application, please contact the coordinator for global study.
+If you have questions about the status of your application, please contact the director of student services.

 What application materials are required?